 Population stratification is the mixture of individuals from heterogeneous genetic backgrounds.
 In population stratification, ethnicity acts as a surrogate for the true risk factor, which may be environmental or genetic.

-Social stratification lies at the core of society and sociology.
-Social inequality is a fundamental aspect of virtually all social processes, and a person's position in the stratification system is the most consistent predictor of his or her behavior, attitudes, and life chances.
-Social stratification is a social division of individuals into various hierarchies of wealth, status and power.
-There is disagreement about how to describe stratification systems, some sociologists favour the concept of class and others discuss status differentiations.
+Social stratification lies at the core of society and sociology and a person's position in the social stratification system is the most consistent predictor of his or her behavior, attitudes, and life chances.

 International Stratification and Mobility File (ISMF) is a collection of standardized sample survey data with information on social stratification and social mobility, in particular respondent's and parent's social statuses (education, occupation).
 The data set is created and maintained by Harry B.G.
 Ganzeboom at Utrecht University, in collaboration with Donald J. Treiman and Elisabeth Stephenson, University of California-Los Angeles.
 Access to these data can only be obtained by request, but some of the resources used for creating the ISMF are open for public access.